adrianmay/evon/README.md

 Feature | JSON | evon
 ---|---|---
-Arrays: non-numerically names properties | Discarded | Restored
+Arrays: non-numerically named properties | Discarded | Restored

-Evon serialisation preserves non-numerically named properties of arrays, all kinds of sparse entries (without just restoring them all as null) prototypes
+Arrays: Sparse entries | All restored as null | Distinction made between null, undefined and non-existent.
+Length restored accurately
+Prototype | Discarded | Restored if object.constructor evaluates to a constructor function Constructor parameters | No constructor ever called anyway | object.constructorParameters() may return a list of parameters to pass to the constructor upon restoration.
+Versions for Date etc provided